-Geographically, the trail is compact enough to allow visits to all the wineries in one day.
-However, with the many attractions that this historic area has to offer, ranging from Civil War battlefields to Revolutionary War era houses and fabulous antique shops, we encourage you to plan a few weekends to enjoy the offerings of each winery at a leisurely pace.
-Visit each winery’s events page for more details on how you can spend a day learning more about the tradition of growing grapes and making fine wine that has been a part of Frederick County for over thirty years.
+Geographically, the wineries on the trail are close enough that it is possible to visit all six in one day.
+However, with the many attractions that this historic area offers, ranging from Civil War battlefields and fabulous antique shops to boutique shops and renowned restaurants, we encourage you to plan a few days in the area to enjoy the offerings of each winery at a leisurely pace.

 Please join us on each of the winery pages for the information that will help you plan your visits.